wallarm/product-documentation/docs/latest/user-guides/api-sessions.md

 ...requests to `Application 01`'s endpoint `example.com:8080/path1/path2` will be analyzed and requests containing both `traced-par-ex-1` and `traced-par-ex-2` and `traced-par-ex-3` will be considered to be the part of the same session.
 If some of the parameters are missing, rule 2 will be applied.

-If, for example, you did not select any custom parameters to trace, you do not create rules and requests to `Application 01`'s endpoint `example.com:8080/path1/path2` are analyzed using built-in set of parameters and rules.
+If, for example, you additionally want to have information about `traced-par-ex-5` parameter, you add this parameter to the list of traced, but do not add it to any identification rule.
+As a result, it will be displayed in the session request details, but will not be used for session identification.